Evolutionary Medicine: Transforming Our Understanding of Human Health and Disease

 In their research, scientists look at which pairs of bacterial species mix and whether there are specific environmental conditions, such as pesticides or heavy metal pollution, that make this easier or more difficult.

-They have already shown that Escherichia colia common bacteria that can cause food poisoning and a wide range of other infections, could slow conjugation upon contact with copper, reducing its conjugation capacity almost 100-fold.
+They have already shown that Escherichia colia common bacteria that can cause food poisoning and a wide range of other infections, might slow conjugation upon contact with copper, reducing its conjugation capacity almost 100-fold.

-“Understanding which molecules ruin conjugation could help develop effective ‘anti-conjugation drugs,’ but the research here is still preliminary, and there are still many other ways DNA can be shared between bacteria that this approach won’t affect.” , Farewell admits.
+“Understanding which molecules ruin conjugation might help develop effective ‘anti-conjugation drugs,’ but the research here is still preliminary, and there are still many other ways DNA can be shared between bacteria that this approach won’t affect.” , Farewell admits.
 Bacteria are incredibly smart, she says.
 “I don’t think there is going to be a solution.
 There will be many approaches,” she adds.

 While the fields of cancer research and bacterial resistance are the most advanced in the field of evolutionary medicine, there is still a long way to go.
-Critics argue that despite understanding more about the theory of evolutionary medicine, it is unclear to what extent this new knowledge can be used in practice.
+Critics argue that despite understanding more regarding the theory of evolutionary medicine, it is unclear to what extent this new knowledge can be used in practice.

 “I rarely saw conversations that really focused on the issue of logistics and the benefits of moving from bench to clinic,” Hochberg says.
 There is also friction between intellectuals and between what Darwinian academics and doctors think.